 A little further, you can find one of the largest malls in the world, Central World.
 It even has its own IMAX cinema!
 Right opposite is the MKB and another ten minutes away, you can dive into the crazy world that is Platinum.
 You can find all kinds of clothes and accessories for prices around $3!
 It gets really busy and overwhelming, but you can also haggle down prices.
 A really stylish mall that looks more like a futuristic architecture project is EmQuartier, with evening live music.

-Should you be here for a weekend in Bangkok, you cannot miss one of the things to see in Bangkok – even if you hate shopping.
+Should your 3 days in Bangkok include a weekend, you don’t miss one of the things to see in Bangkok – even if you hate shopping.
 Chatuchak Market is an outdoor market with 9000 shops and kiosks on a relatively small space.
 You will be guaranteed to get your travel souvenir shopping done.
 Not only can you stock up on cheap but stylish clothing, like dresses, blouses, cufflinks and jewellery, but also get flowers, pets, antique furniture and wholesale shipping.

 Day 3: Off-the-Beaten Track in Bangkok

 Bangkok is seriously massive and there is always something going on.
 Admittedly, I felt the hectic and noise get to me after a few days and was exceptionally happy to get out of the city centre.
 Luckily, just across the river, you will see a different side to Bangkok.
 Much more relaxed, quieter and way less crowded.
 This isn’t where you will encounter tourists.
 And that is perfect!
 In fact, that is why I think that the district of Phasi Charoen should be on your list if you wonder where to stay in Bangkok.

 Within a thirty minute walking radius, you can find a handful of wonderful temples nestled in green enclaves and seated next to small canals.
 Boats are floating by, birds are singing, monks are hanging their orange robes out to dry… you get the picture.